tjohn327/multipath/draft-ietf-quic-multipath.md

 # IANA Considerations

-This document defines a new transport parameter for the negotiation of enable multiple paths for QUIC, and three new frame types.
+This document defines two new transport parameters for the negotiation of enable multiple paths for QUIC and deadline-aware streams, and four new frame types.
 The draft defines provisional values for experiments, but we expect IANA to allocate short values if the draft is approved.

 The following entry in {{transport-parameters}} should be added to